Pyomo/pyomo/doc/OnlineDocs/contributed_packages/pyros.rst

 PyROS Uncertainty Sets
 -----------------------------
-Uncertainty sets are represented by subclasses of the :py:class:`~pyomo.contrib.pyros.UncertaintySet` abstract base class.
+Uncertainty sets are represented by subclasses of the :class:`~pyomo.contrib.pyros.uncertainty_sets.UncertaintySet` abstract base class.
-PyROS provides a suite of pre-implemented subclasses representing commonly used uncertainty sets, including an :py:class:`~pyomo.contrib.pyros.IntersectionSet` subclass for the intersection of a sequence of uncertainty set instances.
+PyROS provides a suite of pre-implemented subclasses representing commonly used uncertainty sets, including an :class:`~pyomo.contrib.pyros.uncertainty_sets.IntersectionSet` subclass for the intersection of a sequence of uncertainty set instances.
-Custom user-defined uncertainty set types may be implemented by subclassing the :py:class:`~pyomo.contrib.pyros.UncertaintySet` class.
+Custom user-defined uncertainty set types may be implemented by subclassing the :class:`~pyomo.contrib.pyros.uncertainty_sets.UncertaintySet` class.

-:ref:`This table <table-uncertsets>` provides mathematical definitions of the various abstract and pre-implemented :py:class:`~pyomo.contrib.pyros.UncertaintySet` subclasses.
+:ref:`This table <table-uncertsets>` provides mathematical definitions of the various abstract and pre-implemented :class:`~pyomo.contrib.pyros.uncertainty_sets.UncertaintySet` subclasses.

 .. _table-uncertsets: